Aamir1802/Devops-documents/Eks-Setup.md

- Step 4: After  practising, delete Cluster and other resources we have used in AWS Cloud to avoid billing
+ Step 4: After  practising, delete Cluster and other resources we have used in AWS Cloud to avoid billing Deleting mumbai region cluster
  $eksctl delete cluster --name aamirit-cluster --region ap-south-1

+    steps to delete already created cluster from AWS GUI A First click on cluster name link->Compute->ng-b54xxx(delete it)